 - 4.1.1 Any financial forecast is based on a series of assumptions.
-The key assumptions are set out below: - Pay Pay awards have been assumed to average 2% over the period, which is in line with the average of headline increases from the most recent local government pay awards. - Prices CPI inflation will be 10.1% for 2023 per the September 2022 CPI rate.
+The key assumptions are set out below: - Pay Pay awards have been assumed to average 4% through 2024/25 and 2% over the remaining period, which is in line with the average of headline increases from the most recent local government pay awards. - Prices CPI inflation will be 6.7% for 2024 per the September 2023 CPI rate.
 With the current CPI volatility, the future rates for the remainder of the medium term have been based on estimates specific to the area being projected. - Contribution Income and Benefits Payments- The forecast is produced by the actuary for both income and expenditure, based on the latest valuation results. - Investment returns are assumed to be in line with actuarial assumptions. - External investment management costs have been separately analysed in order to produce the forecast based on experience to date, plus known changes and estimated changes as a result of continued transition to Pooling. - 4.1.2 Based on current knowledge, these assumptions are reasonable.
 We will continue to develop and refine our forecasting techniques over the period to provide a robust basis for resource planning.